paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-071-atlantic-coastal-fisheries-cooperative-management.md

 **(f) Civil and criminal penalties**

-(1) Any person who commits any act that is unlawful under subsection (e) of this section shall be liable to the United States for a civil penalty as provided by section 308 of the Magnuson-Stevens Fishery Conservation and Management Act ([16 U.S.C.
+(1) Any person who commits any act that is unlawful under subsection (e) shall be liable to the United States for a civil penalty as provided by section 308 of the Magnuson-Stevens Fishery Conservation and Management Act ([16 U.S.C.
 1858](./chapter-038-fishery-conservation-and-management.md#section-1858)).

-(2) Any person who commits an act prohibited by paragraph (5), (6), (7), or (9) of subsection (e) of this section is guilty of an offense punishable as provided by section 309(a)(1) and (b) of the Magnuson-Stevens Fishery Conservation and Management Act ([16 U.S.C.
+(2) Any person who commits an act prohibited by paragraph (5), (6), (7), or (9) of subsection (e) is guilty of an offense punishable as provided by section 309(a)(1) and (b) of the Magnuson-Stevens Fishery Conservation and Management Act ([16 U.S.C.
 1859(a)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1859/a/1&num=0&edition=prelim) and (b)).

 **(g) Civil forfeitures**

-(1) Any vessel (including its gear, equipment, appurtenances, stores, and cargo) used, and any fish (or the fair market value thereof) taken or retained, in any manner, in connection with, or as the result of, the commission of any act that is unlawful under subsection (e) of this section, shall be subject to forfeiture to the United States as provided in section 310 of the Magnuson-Stevens Fishery Conservation and Management Act ([16 U.S.C.
+(1) Any vessel (including its gear, equipment, appurtenances, stores, and cargo) used, and any fish (or the fair market value thereof) taken or retained, in any manner, in connection with, or as the result of, the commission of any act that is unlawful under subsection (e), shall be subject to forfeiture to the United States as provided in section 310 of the Magnuson-Stevens Fishery Conservation and Management Act ([16 U.S.C.
 1860](./chapter-038-fishery-conservation-and-management.md#section-1860)).

 (2) Any fish seized pursuant to this chapter may be disposed of pursuant to the order of a court of competent jurisdiction or, if perishable, in a manner prescribed in regulation.